bsubercaseaux/bsubercaseaux.github.io/_posts/2023-01-30-packingchromatic.md

 ---
 [^1]: The figures in this post alternate between: (i) a _grid_ representation (as in Figures 3, 4, and 5), in which vertices are represented by squares, and the edges between them are implicit (as they are defined by orthogonal adjacency between the squares), and (ii) a graph representation in which vertices are represented as circles and edges between vertices are drawn explicitly.

+[^2]: Many people have asked me the same great question here: what if you want to find a coloring that's _aperiodic_?
+Then certainly you won't find that with toroidal edges and a SAT solver.
+In fact, it might be that deciding whether a finite set of colors $$S$$ (not necessarily $$\lbrace 1, \ldots, k \rbrace$$) can distance-color the infinite square grid is undecidable!
+So far, I only know that if you have a grid that is infinite in one direction, but finite in the other one, then any set of colors that can distance-color it can do so periodically, and thus the problem is decidable.
+If you have any mathematical ideas to prove decidability or indecidability for the infinite square grid, please get in touch with me.

+[^3]: In a more general sense, this is just the [De Bruijn–Erdős theorem](https://en.wikipedia.org/wiki/De_Bruijn%E2%80%93Erd%C5%91s_theorem_(graph_theory)#:~:text=The%20De%20Bruijn%E2%80%93Erd%C5%91s%20theorem%20then%20shows%20that%20every%20graph,can%20again%20be%20four%2Dcolored.), which holds as well for distance-colorings.